lithnet/access-manager-docs/installation/migration-consideration-from-v2.md

 You can also set up new features that the v3 agent unlocks by following the [configuring RapidLAPS](../configuration/deploying-features/rapidlaps/setting-up-rapid-laps.md), and [configuring BitLocker backup](../configuration/deploying-features/fve-backup/setting-up-bitlocker-ams.md) guides.

+### SPN migration required when using Windows authentication for users
+When user authentication was configured to use integrated windows authentication, Access Manager v2 employed the use of kernel-mode authentication.
+This required that the SPN for the web site be registered against the AMS computer object.

+In AMSv3, the Access Manager service uses user-mode authentication, and as such, the SPN must be moved to the AMS service account.
+The [migration guide](upgrading-from-v2.md) provides the steps required to do this.

 ## Access Manager Agent

 {% hint style="warning" %}